 The kidney grille on the new 5er looks more prominent, but it won’t extend down into the apron.
 It will appear more proportionate to other fascia elements than the 4 Series.
 The next-generation model should have flush-fitted (rather than pop-out) door handles for a clean appearance and aerodynamic benefit.

 The gas-powered G60 5 Series will arrive first, after which the BMW 5 Series electric (BMW i5) will follow in the second half of 2023.
 The two cars will be based on tweaked versions of the same platform.
-We’re expecting a BMW M5 with an electrified 750 hp powertrain for customers looking for the thrill of driving as well.

 In future, models such as the high-volume BMW 5 Series and the X1 as well as the BMW 7 Series will be available with four different types of drivetrain – all-electric, plug-in hybrid, petrol and diesel.A clip from the BMW Group Report 2020

-Citing BMW’s ex-Development boss Klaus Fröhlich, an article in Autocar dated 23 August 2021 stated that we cannot expect fully electric M cars until 2025.
-While PHEVs like the BMW XM will be available, he said (current) pure electric powertrains will not match the dynamic nature of current M cars.
+Citing BMW’s ex-Development boss Klaus Fröhlich, an article in Autocar dated August 23, 2021, stated that we cannot expect fully electric M cars until 2025.
+While PHEVs like the BMW XM will be available, he said (current) pure-electric powertrains will not match the dynamic nature of current M cars.

 BMW 5 Series electric features

-The current-generation 5 Series got a four-zone automatic climate control system with a nanoparticle filter that improves the cabin air using nano-fleece and active carbon layers in May 2021.
+The current-generation 5 Series received a four-zone automatic climate control system with a nanoparticle filter that improves the cabin air using nano-fleece and active carbon layers in May 2021.
 This air filtration system could be standard in the next-generation 5 Series EV and the i5.

 The BMW 5 Series electric should be able to perform automated driving and parking functions from the start, with software upgrades increasing autonomous driving capabilities later in the lifecycle.
 Level 3 self-driving could be another selling point for the model.